-Despite threats of a ban, the Finnish government is now pivoting on the issue of nicotine pouches.
-The products, which until only a month ago were classified as medicines and could only be bought with a prescription, will be allowed to be sold in ordinary shops in the future.
-At the same time, 'white snus' will be regulated under the same laws as tobacco products.
+Despite threats of a ban, the Finnish government is now wavering on the issue of nicotine pouches.
+The products, which until a month ago were classified as medicinal products and only available with a prescription, will be allowed to be sold in regular shops in the future.
+At the same time, “white snus” will be regulated under the same laws as tobacco products.

 According to the newly formed government official programmes, nicotine pouches with a maximum of 20 mg of nicotine per pouch will be allowed to be sold with a licence and age verification.
 The products will also be taxed in the same way as e-liquid and e-cigarettes.